Bob Marlin: Sam Houston State (1998–2010)

 At Sam Houston State, Marlin was head coach from 1998 to 2010.
-With a cumulative 225–131 record, Marlin led the Bearkats to four Southland Conference regular season titles (2000, 2003, 2009, and 2010) and two Southland Conference tournament titles and NCAA Tournament automatic qualifications (2003 and 2010), including the program's first-ever NCAA Division I Tournament appearance in 2003.
+With a cumulative 225–131 record, Marlin led the Bearkats to three Southland Conference regular season titles (2000, 2003, and 2010) and two Southland Conference tournament titles and NCAA Tournament automatic qualifications (2003 and 2010), including the program's first-ever NCAA Division I Tournament appearance in 2003.

-Louisiana (2010–present)
+Louisiana (2010–2024)

 The University of Louisiana at Lafayette hired Marlin as head coach for the Louisiana team on March 29, 2010.
 In 10 seasons, Marlin has a cumulative 188–143 record at Louisiana (Louisiana–Lafayette before 2017), with two Sun Belt Conference regular season titles (2011 and 2018) and the 2014 Sun Belt Conference men's basketball tournament championship with an automatic qualification to the 2014 NCAA tournament.

 On March 7, 2019, Marlin became the fifth coach in Sun Belt Conference history to earn 100 league victories after Louisiana earned a come-from-behind 77-72 win at Little Rock.

 Louisiana appeared in the CollegeInsider.com Postseason Tournament in 2012, 2015, and 2016.
 In the 2017–18 season, Louisiana reached a school record 27 wins with a first-place finish in the Sun Belt and NIT appearance.
 Days prior to the NIT first round game against in-state opponent LSU, Marlin questioned why Louisiana had a lower seed than LSU.
 On March 14, 2018, LSU won the NIT first round game at home 84–76 over Louisiana.
 Late in the game, Marlin and LSU coach Will Wade were confrontational towards each other, even needing to be restrained.

+In December 2024, Louisiana Athletic Director Bryan Maggard fired Marlin, citing concerns about the long-term health of the program.
+Maggard claimed that Marlin was given the option to continue coaching through the end of the 2024-2025 season, but that he declined to do so.

+North Florida assistant (2025-present)

+In August 2025 Marlin was hired as an assistant coach at the University of North Florida.